The image is blank with a light gray background, no visible objects or details.

 The Challenge

-User & Business Pain
+User & business pain

 Research, VOC, and support tickets revealed four recurring pain points: